andrewhinh/enigmato/README.md

 6. Test out the model with `python3 submission.py`.

 ## Notes
-- Built as a project for the [TAMU Datathon Challenge: Puzzle Solver](https://tamudatathon.com/challenges/docs/td_challenge) challenge.
+- Project for the [TAMU Datathon](https://tamudatathon.com/) to solve the [Puzzle Solver](https://tamudatathon.com/challenges/docs/td_challenge) challenge.
 - Achieves ~90% accuracy on a subset of the training data we hold out as the validation set.

 ## Credit